 The goal is for both parties to become self-supporting within a reasonable amount of time, with spousal support designed to bridge the gap in between the time it takes for the recipient to become employed and obtain the resources necessary to meet their financial needs.

 Spousal Support In Los Angeles Requires A Unique Approach To Deliver Results

 Each spousal support case is unique and requires an experienced Los Angeles spousal support lawyer to ensure yours is fully evaluated, so you are getting the best outcome available for your specific needs.

-If you have questions about your life after a divorce, and what spousal support payments or recovery you are entitled to, contact our family law attorney in Los Angeles today by calling 310-552-3500 to schedule a free initial consultation, and learn how we can help you create solutions for moving forward and becoming your own person again.
+If you have questions about your life after a divorce, and what spousal support payments or recovery you are entitled to, contact our family law attorney in Los Angeles today by calling 310-552-3500 to schedule a initial consultation, and learn how we can help you create solutions for moving forward and becoming your own person again.